There is more to Notre Dame Paris than just the stained glass and rose windows.

 If you are visiting the Cathedral, you must climb the tower and enjoy fantastic views of the city.

-In this article, we explain everything you need to know before you decide to climb the tower at Notre Dame Paris.
+This article explains everything you need to know before you decide to climb the tower at Notre Dame Paris.

-Is climbing Notre dame tower worth it?
+Is Notre Dame tower worth it?

 Both reasons make your climb up the Notre Dame Tower completely worthwhile.